 Qualifying

-A student must be full-time, studying 75% or more of a HECs load for a “teaching period”.
+A student must be full-time, studying 75% or more of a HECS load for a “teaching period”.
 The first teaching period starts at the beginning of January and finishes at the end of June, which includes the summer intensives and first semester.
 The second teaching period starts at the beginning of July and finishes at the end of the year, which includes the winter intensives plus second semester.
 A student must also:

 - Be a citizen or resident of Australia for at least 2 years, with no indication that they will not remain a resident, and in Australia at the time of making a claim.